 A native of Austin, Matt Fajkus holds a Master in Architecture from the Harvard University Graduate School of Design, where he completed his thesis work with Pritzker Prize-winning architect Rafael Moneo.
 Before going independent in 2010 and establishing MF Architecture, Fajkus achieved significant experience in architectural practice.
 While working for the world-renowned firm Foster + Partners in London for several years, he worked on the design of numerous high-profile, international large-scale projects.
 Starting at firms in 1998, he also worked on numerous small-scale award-winning projects while with Max Levy Architects in Dallas, Brinkley Sargent Architects, and Julie Snow Architects in Minneapolis.
 In 2012, Fajkus was awarded two AIA National Emerging Professional Awards.

 In addition to leading MF Architecture, Fajkus is a Tenured Associate Professor at The University of Texas at Austin School of Architecture, where he teaches courses in design, technology, daylighting and integrated sustainability.
 In 2013 he was recognized with the University of Texas System Regents' Outstanding Teaching Award - the highest teaching honor awarded by the entire school system.
 Additionally in 2013, Fajkus was presented with the Faculty Scholarship Award for Innovative Practice, and the ACSA/AIAS National New Faculty Teaching Award in 2012.
-He has co-authoring a book titled Architectural Science and the Sun, published by Routledge Publishers.
+He has co-authoring a book titled Architectural Science and the Sun [Find it here], published by Routledge Publishers.